 Tennessee head coach Josh Heupel answered questions from the regional media on the SEC Coaches Teleconference Wednesday.

-Here’s everything Heupel said ahead of the road trip to LSU.
+Here’s everything Josh Heupel said ahead of Saturday’s SEC opener.

 Heupel opening statement: Obviously everyone inside of our program is extremely excited about this one.
 Our fanbase is too.
 It’s going to be a great day here in Knoxville.
 We’ll have an opportunity to showcase everything that’s good about UT and this campus and this university with College Gameday being here.
 I know our fans will pack the area and the game day environment inside Neyland will be as good as any in college football.
 Our players are looking forward to the challenge.
 Florida is a very good football team.
 Athletic on both sides of the football.
 Strong and physical up front on both sides of the line of scrimmage.
 Be a great test for us.
 We’re at about the halfway point of our preparation and it’s been a real good week right now.
 Our challenge for us is to continue to prepare the right way so we’re ready to go compete as hard as we can on game day.

 Question: Has the outside excitement affected your preparation to this point in the week?